commown/commown-odoo-addons/README.rst

   after which no more automatic mecanism handles the issue (e.g. you prefer calling your customer)

+As stated above, by default invoices can be added fees (unless you set a very big value for the `payment_slimpay_issue.invoice_fee_after_trial_number` system parameter), so the journal of these invoices must be set to allow cancelling entries (`update_posted = True`).

 Payment issue detection uses Slimpay's dedicated programming interface (API) that is also used for mandate signature in the payment_slimpay module.
 So if payment works, present module should work too without